Your Admission Includes:

 • Scenic Trolley Rides

-• Guided Tour (tours begin on the hour, every hour, except during special events)
+• Guided Tour (tours begin approx. every 75 minutes, except during special events)

 • Exhibits and Video Presentations